 “We operators of Sant'Antonino are destroyed.
 We only work for patients.
 We haven't had an FFP3 mask to do oxygen therapy for weeks, so we will all be infected around that time.
 We saw panic in here, but no one in the management shared any information with us mortals.
 At a meeting my colleague N. said she would go to the union, they contested that she was not a serious person.
 The health problem could have happened, this silence could not ”.
 “The Covids moved them all here to Sant'Antonino because the operating room is in Casa Piacenza.
 They could therefore continue to operate and invoice, here we were treated like garbage.
 Those who had fallen ill with us are now mixed with Covid patients sent from hospitals, so the waters can now be confused.
 If Luca Baldino from Ausl wants to start investigating, start with the patient Gino B. ".
 “The problems start from before the emergency.
 Here we have no soap, gauze, right ointments for dressings.
 For years, we have been told to recycle the bibs where patients eat.
 Here everything has always been geared towards savings, with continual management cazziatoni ".

-A nurse from Sant'Antonino tells me: “From one shift to the next I found 80 patients with Covid here without knowing how to manage them.
-In one week 20 people died.
-An Ausl woman gave us a quick lesson on how to use the overalls, saying: 'You don't even have to look at the patients, they are all people who will die' ".
+A nurse from Sant'Antonino tells me: “From one shift to the next, I found 80 patients with Covid here without knowing how to manage them.
+20 people died in one week.
+A woman from the Ausl gave us a quick lesson on how to use the overalls, telling us: 'You don't even have to look at the patients, they are all people who will die'.
 The nurse cries as she tells it.
-“I wash them, I take care of everyone, for me they are all like my mom, if I save one I'm happy.
+“I wash them, I take care of everyone, for me they are all as if they were my mother, if I save one I am happy.
 But we are too few here, sometimes I find the diapers of the day before.
-This morning a patient tore my soul.
-He took my hand and asked me: 'How is my wife, please tell me'.
-His wife was sick, they die alone, like flies.
-At least make them die with dignity.
-If I complain that you need personnel, they tell me: if you don't want to work here, that's the door ”.
-“We have been asking for swabs for weeks, they got Coronavirus patients who entered in late January and then had symptoms in February.
-If they had swabbed everyone, they would have closed because they would have been without staff. " “I see patients die like fish without water, this is just a place where very old patients come to die, at least a little dignity for them and safety for us.
+This morning a patient ripped my soul out.
+He took my hand and asked me: 'How is my wife, please tell me.'
+The wife was sick, they die alone, like flies.
+At least let them die with dignity.
+If I complain that I need personnel, they tell me: if you don't want to work here, that's the door ”.
+“We have been asking for tampons for weeks, Coronavirus patients who entered in late January and then had symptoms in February got sick.
+If they had swabbed everyone, they would have closed because they would have been without staff ”.
+“I see patients dying like fish without water, this is just a place where very old patients come to die, at least a little dignity for them and security for us.
 The Ausl must monitor the rigor with which the private sector works, what does Piacenza do?
-Here since the relatives no longer entered, we have done what we wanted, who has checked? ".
+Since the relatives have not entered here, what has been done has been done, who has checked? ”.

 A cleaner, colleague of the dead cleaning lady, tells me: “I work at Casa Piacenza.
 I am destroyed.
 It hurts to breathe, my head hurts, I'm so afraid, I have a family.
 I was working with Monica, so I may have taken Coronavirus too.
 She had a fever, stopped for a few days, then returned to work with a fever and eventually died at home.
 A colleague of mine is positive, her husband took it from her too, ended up in hospital.
 Here they did the swab to whoever seemed to them. " “In the meantime I had been going on for weeks with a mask that should be used 8 hours and that I used 1 week.
 I don't want to die, I have a son.
 My colleagues are all with fever, I saw the primary every day and I didn't know he was sick, I knew he had Coronavirus after a week.
 Ditto Dr. C. and who knows how many others ".